 - The potential for loss as a result of actual experience being different from that assumed when an insurance product was designed and priced.
 It generally entails the inherent unpredictability that can arise from assuming long-term policy liabilities or from the uncertainty of future events.
+Insurance provides protection against the financial consequences of insured risks by transferring those risks to the insurer (under specific terms and conditions) in exchange for premiums.
 Insurance risk is inherent in all our insurance products, including annuities and life, accident and sickness, and creditor insurance, as well as in our reinsurance business.

 - Legal and Regulatory Risk

-- The potential for loss or harm that arises from legislation, contracts, non-contractual rights and obligations, and disputes.
+- The potential for loss or harm created by failing to comply with laws or satisfy contractual obligations or regulatory requirements.
 This includes the risks of failing to: comply with the law (in letter or in spirit) or maintain standards of care; implement legislative or regulatory requirements; enforce or comply with contractual terms; assert non-contractual rights; effectively manage disputes; or act in a manner so as to maintain our reputation.

 - Leverage Ratio

-- Defined as Tier 1 capital divided by the sum of on-balance sheet items and specified off-balance sheet items, net of specified adjustments.
+- Reflects Tier 1 capital divided by the sum of on-balance sheet items and specified off-balance sheet items, net of specified adjustments.

 - Liquidity and Funding Risk